hitmain13/login-system/README.md

 # login-system
-A simple register &amp; login system using NodeJS.
+A simple register &amp; login system using NodeJS and Express-session.